 The research indicates that in most cases, justice in access to the technologies workers need to live decent and improving lives and to enable them to undertake decent and secure work, is not being achieved.
 For many informal workers across the cities, the technologies which are entering their professions - be it waste management, garment production, or water delivery - are not within their sphere of control or influence.
-Informal workers are limited in accessing technologies by a range of compounding and interlocking determinants: a focus on transfer of high-technologies to large firms, a lack of stable market systems for inputs necessary for some technologies (such as LPG, or electricity), a lack of opportunities to attain the necessary skills and knowledge to operate new technologies, and often above all else the cost of new or improved technologies in relation to the workers' incomes and 'room' to take risks and investments, which is compounded by the exclusion of informal workers from many financial systems.
+Informal workers are limited in accessing technologies by a range of compounding and interlocking determinants: a focus on transfer of high-technologies to large firms, a lack of stable market systems for inputs necessary for some technologies (such as LPG, or electricity), a lack of opportunities to attain the necessary skills and knowledge to operate new technologies, a lack of adequate resources (safe storage, means of transport, knowhow) to utilise technologies, and often above all else the cost of new or improved technologies in relation to the workers' incomes and 'room' to take risks and investments, which is compounded by the exclusion of informal workers from many financial systems.